 - Members on the Ruby, Emerald and Onyx options can consult with any other Ruby, Emerald and Onyx network FP.
-Non-Network FP consultations will be reimbursed at Scheme Rates and may result in a co-payment by the member. - Members on the Emerald Value option may obtain authorisation for three (3) voluntary out-of-hospital consultations with a non-nominated network FP per family, with no co-payment subject to available benefits and limits.
-Once the three visits have been depleted, a 30% co-payment will apply to claims for any additional consultations with a non-nominated network FP, subject to available benefits and limits. - Members on Tanzanite One will have a limit of three (3) consultations with a non-nominated FP per beneficiary.
+Non-Network FP consultations will be reimbursed at Scheme rates and may result in a co-payment if the provider charges more than the Scheme rates. - Members on the Emerald Value option may obtain authorisation for three (3) voluntary out-of-hospital consultations with a non-nominated network FP per family per year with no co-payment, subject to available benefits and limits.
+Once the three visits have been depleted, a 30% co-payment will apply to claims for any additional consultations with a non-nominated network FP, subject to available benefits and limits.

+- Members on Tanzanite One will have a limit of three (3) consultations with a non-nominated FP per beneficiary per year.
 Once the three visits are depleted, a co-payment of 30% will apply. - You can update your nominated FP every six months. - You are allowed to nominate two FPs to your profile per beneficiary.

-Note: Members on the Beryl option may consult with any other GEMS Network FP.
+Note: Members on the Beryl option may consult with any GEMS Network FP.
 Should the member need to visit a non-network FP, the visit will be reimbursed from the out-of-network benefit, subject to available benefits.

-If you have any queries about FP nomination or nominating an additional FP or wish to report any irregularities relating to healthcare providers on the GEMS Network, please contact GEMS on 0860 00 4367 or send an email to enquiries@gems.gov.za.
+If you have any queries about FP nomination or nominating an additional FP, or wish to report any irregularities relating to healthcare providers on the GEMS network, please contact GEMS on 0860 00 4367 or send an email to enquiries@gems.gov.za.